robherley/snips.sh/README.md

 ## Docs

+- [Usage](/docs/usage.md): How to upload, download, edit, delete, and share snippets
 - [Contributing](/docs/contributing.md): How you can contribute to snips.sh
 - [Database](/docs/database.md): How snips.sh stores it's data
 - [Self Hosting](/docs/self-hosting.md): How to host your own instance of snips.sh